rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 ## Cognitive psychology

 Cognitive psychology defines cognitive load as the amount of information that working memory holds at one time.
 The idea is that the human brain is limited in that capacity.
-Psychologist have identify the load to be about 7 "units of information".
+Psychologist have identified the load to be about 7 "units of information".
 If you are into certain technical sports like skiing, swimming, golf..., you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
 I imagine the magic number is << 7 in programming.

 Cognitive load theory is concerned with _instructional design_ and improving how the _information is presented_ to a _learner_.
-Controlling the cognitive load is an essential part of this work.
+Controlling learner's cognitive loads is an essential part of this work.

-Continuous learning is a part of being a working programmer, but it is not the biggest mental effort.
+Continuous learning is a part of being working programmer, but it is not the biggest mental effort.
-Writing and adjusting project code is by far the biggest cognitive effort that programmers face.
+Implementing and modifying project code is by far the biggest cognitive effort that programmers face.
 I look at this as: the code itself is a very important instructional material, programmers are _learners_ and _instructional designers_ at the same time.
 Programs are where the _presentation of information_ happens.

-The concepts of cognitive load seems still very relevant after this adjustment.
+The concepts of cognitive load theory seem still relevant after this adjustment.

 Cognitive psychology considers 3 types of cognitive load: _Intrinsic, Extraneous, Germane_.
 All are related to information presentation and we will think about them in the context of code.

-* _Intrinsic cognitive load_ is the inherent level of difficulty associated with a specific (instruction) topic.
+* _Intrinsic cognitive load_ is the inherent level of difficulty associated with a specific (instructional) topic.
 Thinking about code, requirements are a good example of a topic.
 A rough moral equivalent known to software developers is _essential complexity_ (things are complex and there is nothing we can do about it).